koykov/algoexpert.io/phone-number-mnemonics/readme.md

 ## Description

-<p>If you open the keypad of your mobile phone, it'll likely look like this:</p>
+If you open the keypad of your mobile phone, it'll likely look like this:

 ```
    ----- ----- -----